A spectral condition for a graph having a strong parity factor

 where $M_{ij}$ denotes the submatrix (block) of $M$ obtained by rows in $V_i$ and columns in $V_j$.
 Let $b_{ij}$ denote the average row sum of $M_{ij}$, that is, $b_{ij}$ is the sum of all entries in $M_{ij}$ divided by the number of rows.
 Then matrix $M_{\pi}=(b_{ij})$ is called the quotient matrix of $M$.
 If the row sum of every block $M_{ij}$ is a constant, then the partition is equitable.

-{\textbf{Lemma 2.4}} (Brouwer and Haemers \cite{BH}, You, Yang, So and Xi\cite{YYSX}).
+{\textbf{Lemma 2.4}} (Brouwer, and Haemers \cite{BH}, You et al.\cite{YYSX}).
 Let $M$ be a real matrix with an equitable partition $\pi$, and let $M_{\pi}$ be the corresponding quotient matrix.
 Then the eigenvalues of $M_{\pi}$ are also eigenvalues of $M$.
-Furthermore, if $M$ is nonnegative, then the spectral radius of $M_{\pi}$ is equal to the spectral radius of $M$.
+Furthermore, if $M$ is nonnegative and irreducible, then the spectral radius of $M_{\pi}$ is equal to the spectral radius of $M$.